-Become a master of parking management — five things to keep in mind
+Become a master in parking management — five things to keep in mind

 .webp)

-What does it take to become a master of parking management?
-It's actually not that hard, but there are a few things that are directly crucial to being able to carry the title with pride (there is, of course, no title called “master of parking management” but we thought it sounded fun).
+What does it take to become a master in parking management?
+It's actually not that hard, but there are a few things that are directly crucial to being able to carry the title with pride (there is, of course, no title called “master in parking management” but we thought it sounded fun).
 We will discuss five of them in this blog post.

 Keep track of your parking spaces